hereismanan/Poetic-Text-Generator-RNN/README.md

 This project showcases a character-level Recurrent Neural Network (RNN) built using TensorFlow/Keras to generate poetic or creative English text.
 It uses a Long Short-Term Memory (LSTM) model trained on a sample corpus to generate new text one character at a time, learning the structure and rhythm of language patterns.

-## ✨ Demo

-> Give the model a seed phrase, and it continues the poem-like output in a stylistic tone based on its training data.

 ---

 ## 🧠 Model Overview